linode/docs/docs/guides/tools-reference/tools/linux-ping-command/index.md

 In the next several sections, you can learn how to conduct basic *ping* operations, from pinging a host to fine-tuning how your pings work.
 This section also answers your questions on how *ping* handles ports and how to use *ping* for resolving hostnames to IP addresses.

-### Pinging a Hostname
+### Ping a Hostname

 The *ping* command at its simplest just takes a hostname or a host IP address as an argument.
-It then pings that host
+It then pings that host.

 To get a ping of the `localhost`, you can use the hostname: